paulalex/wsl_bootstrap/README.md

 `bash setup.sh`

 ### Update and resync
-To pull in new changes and resource `.bashrc` you need only run the following command (do not run )
+To pull in new changes and 're-source' `.bashrc` you need only run the following command (do not run )

 `bash sync.sh`